 Many innovations of the digital age have been recently transforming the approach to business and startup analytics, reporting, and data management.
 Of course, enhanced data curation upscales these processes, paving the way to important insights and gains.

 As briefly mentioned, data reporting may come in a variety of forms.
-Depending on the purpose and needs of an organization, data reports may be of different types, including:
+Depending on the purpose and needs of an organization, there could be different types of reporting including:

 - Overview reports (provide a general outline of the current state of a certain business sphere);